bentley-historical-library/donor_details/README.md

 # donor_details
-Plugin that adds donor details to agents
+ArchivesSpace plugin that adds donor details to agents.

+Currently only includes donor numbers.